 To add a new Profiles page, just proceed to Pages - Add New and create a page.
 Then Click on the Visual Composer button and add a Profiles Shortcode as shown on the screenshot.
 You can read more about using shortocdes and composer in the Visual Composer & Shortcodes section of this guide.

 Now click on the shortcode in your editor to manage your Profiles Page Settings.
 Here you can manage the way you want your profiles to be presented and sorted, choose profiles of a specific category to be displayed.

 Pay attention to the Layout field - here you can set Horizintal/Vertical appearance.
 Play around with thiese settings:

 There are no ready language files, but you need to take only a few steps to translate your website to the needed language.
 You can translate the theme to any language, as well as RTL Language.

 It's RTL ready, so you may add a plugin and change the theme content to be shown as RTL.

 The first step you should take is create your own language file.
 To implement this you should install Poedit:

-Copy the-newspaper.pot file to your computer.
+Copy my-religion.pot file to your computer.